Roe v Wade ruling disproportionately hurts Black women, experts say

 By Nandita Bose

-The reversal of Roe v Wade leaves the decision of whether or not an abortion is legal in the hands of state governments.
+The reversal of Roe v Wade allows state governments to decide whether an abortion is legal.
 While some states have recently reaffirmed the right to an abortion, 26 states are likely or certain to ban abortion in most or all circumstances.

+For example, Black people make up about 38% of Mississippi's population, according to recent Census data, compared to about 13% of the U.S. population overall.

-Black women in the United States are five times more likely to have abortions than White women, while Latina women are twice as likely, according to 2019 data from the Centers for Disease Control and Prevention (CDC).
+Black women in the United States are nearly four times more likely to have abortions than white women, while Latina women are twice as likely, according to 2019 data from the Centers for Disease Control and Prevention (CDC).

-Health experts trace the relatively high rates of abortion among Black women to disparities in access to healthcare, including lack of health insurance and contraceptives in underserved communities.
+Health experts trace the relatively high rates of abortion among Black women to disparities in healthcare access, including lack of health insurance and contraceptives in underserved communities.

-In Mississippi, Black women accounted for 74 percent of abortions in 2019, according to the Kaiser Family Foundation.
+In Mississippi, Black women accounted for 74% of abortions in 2019, according to the Kaiser Family Foundation.

 "There is no denying the fact that this is a direct attack on all women, and Black women stand to be disproportionately impacted by the court's egregious assault on basic human rights," said Janette McCarthy Wallace, general counsel for the National Association for the Advancement of Colored People (NAACP).